 Conclusions

 This contribution proposes a fix a bug in CCLM mode of the current VVC.
-It is recommended to adopt this fix into the next version of VVC.
+It is recommended to adopt this fix and the proposed fix of the VVC bug tracker ticket #796 into the next version of VVC.

 Reference